Natchez Civil Rights Movement - 1965 - Pivotal Year

 Whereas virtually every other local campaign had ended in failure during the Civil Rights movement in Mississippi, the Natchez project had mobilized an entire community and exacted sweeping concessions from the white establishment--without federal intervention...
 The Natchez campaign was the single greatest community victory for the Civil Rights movement in Mississippi...

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Civil Rights.
 In addition, it is included in the African Methodist Episcopal (AME) Church, and the Mississippi - Natchez Trails series lists.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 156-166 St. Catherine Street (within shouting distance of this marker); St. Catherine Street - John Nosser and Nosser City (about 300 feet away, measured in a direct line); Wheaton-McGuire House - 125 St. Catherine Street (about 400 feet away); Papa Lightfoot & The Natchez Blues (about 400 feet away); Smart-Griffin-Angelety House - 180 St. Catherine Street (about 500 feet away); Music on St. Catherine Street (about 500 feet away); John R. Lynch - St. Catherine Street Land Speculator (about 700 feet away); Louis J. Winston - St. Catherine Entrepreneur (approx. 0.2 miles away).
 Touch for a list and map of all markers in Natchez.

 Credits.
 This page was last revised on April 5, 2018.
-This page originally submitted on March 30, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 81 times since then and 2 times this year.
+It was originally submitted on March 30, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 144 times since then and 17 times this year.
 Photos: 1, 2. submitted on April 5, 2018.